electrocucaracha/openstack-multinode/samples/distributed/README.md

 ## Host System Requirements

-The system that will host VMs for the solution must be big enough to support the +10 Virtual Machines displayed at above diagram.
+The system that will host VMs for the solution must be big enough to support the 10+ Virtual Machines displayed in the diagram above.

 Some configuration details can be configured for the _Distributed_ setup using its [PDF](pdf.yml).